Where do you begin when seeking mental health support for yourself or a loved one experiencing ongoing mental health symptoms?

 Mental Health Treatment Plans allows GP’s and Psychologists to work together to support and improve your mental health.
 At the time of referral the Psychologist will write to your GP confirming they have received the MHCP and the referral.

 At appointment number six the psychologist will write to your GP to discuss how the treatment/ intervention is progressing.
-These letters may include your symptoms at time of referral, your current symptoms, the intervention that was used and the results of any screeners (DASS, PHQ-9, etc) that you may have undertaken.
+These letters may include your symptoms at the time of referral, your current symptoms, the intervention that was used and the results of any screeners (DASS, PHQ-9, etc) that you may have undertaken.

 This allows the GP and the Psychologist to work together as a care team for you.
 At session 6, your Psychologist may ask you to return to the GP for a further referral of 4 sessions.

-At the end of the 10 Mental Health Treatment Plan appointments the Psychologist will write to your GP again to note your current symptoms, the intervention completed and the results of any screeners.
+At the end of the 10 Mental Health Treatment Plan appointments, the Psychologist will write to your GP again to note your current symptoms, the intervention completed and the results of any screeners.

-Your Psychologist may write to your GP periodically throughout your treatment to keep them up to date with your progress.
+Your Psychologist may write to your GP periodically throughout your treatment to keep them up to date with your progress

 Do I have to use up all the six or ten appointments in a MHTP?